(This is a sequel to the article “An analysis of the evidence used to show that the Governing Body is “the faithful and discreet slave”)

 From the 1870s, The Watch Tower (The Watchtower) has been used to present the basic doctrines of the Bible.
 Articles in 1931 and 1943 argued that this magazine has been used by God to spread Bible truths, and the focus was on the organization and community of Jehovah’s Witnesses and not on any particular humans within it.

-As several articles on my website show, the illustration of “the faithful and discreet slave” is completely misunderstood, but the reference to the “anointed Christian remnant” who are the central part of the organization of JW is fine.
-I agree that God’s truth can only be learned through the organization of JW.
+As several articles on my website show, the illustration of “the faithful and discreet slave” is completely misunderstood.
+But the reference to the “anointed Christian remnant” who are the central part of the organization of Jehovah’s Witnesses is fine.
+I agree that God’s truth can only be learned through the organization of Jehovah’s Witnesses.

-In The Watchtower of 15 July 2013, “the faithful and discreet slave,” Jehovah’s channel of communication, was identified as the members of the Governing Body.
+In The Watchtower of July 15, 2013, “the faithful and discreet slave,” Jehovah’s channel of communication, was identified as the members of the Governing Body.
 Now the situation was turned on its head.
-God’s channel of communication was no longer viewed as the Christian community as a whole, but the focus was now turned toward a handful of humans, to the eight members of the GB.
-This amounts to a power grab that is based on the reasonings of the members of the GB and not on the Bible.
-This is a quintessential example of circular reasoning on the part of the GB, as follows: ‘The GB is exclusively Jehovah’s channel of communication because the GB, as God’s sole channel of communication, says so’.
+God’s channel of communication was no longer viewed as the Christian community as a whole, but the focus was now turned toward a handful of humans, to the eight members of the Governing Body.
+This amounts to a power grab that is based on the reasonings of the members of the Governing Body and not on the Bible.
+This is a quintessential example of circular reasoning on the part of the Governing Body, as follows: ‘The Governing Body is exclusively Jehovah’s channel of communication because the Governing Body, as God’s sole channel of communication, says so’.